GroupCamp/GroupCamp-API/doc-provisioning/types/SimpleTeam.md

 [Main page](../README.md)

-# The definition of type SimpleTeam
+# SimpleTeam type definition

 Name    |   Type  |  Description
 --------|---------|-------------
-id | Uuid | UUID of the team
+id | Uuid | Team UUID.
-name | String | The name of the team, as if should be shown on the interface type | Const( = team ) | Constant, must be 'team' state | Enum(ok) | The current state of this team, there is no trash for teams, they are deleted immediately is_management | Boolean | True if the team is a management team
+name | String | Team name.
+As shown in the UI. type | Const( = team ) | Constant.
+Must be 'team'. state | Enum(ok) | Current team status.
+There is no trash for teams, teams are deleted immediately. is_management | Boolean | True if the team is a management team.